 Magic Kingdom opens at 8 am on days when the park closes early for special events.
-We set out to determine what we could accomplish during 7:30 am Early Entry and share the step-by-step results in this photo report.
-(Updated February 14, 2023.)
+We set out to determine what we could accomplish during 7:30 am Early Entry and share the step-by-step results, photos from our morning, and a Party Season plan of attack.
+(Updated July 28, 2023.)

 When park opening is at 9 am, there are a ton of people taking advantage of 8:30 am Early Entry because it’s relatively easy to be out the door and to Magic Kingdom by that time.
 It’s a different story entirely when moving that forward by an hour–especially for the families with small children to whom Magic Kingdom and its Fantasyland headliners most appeal.